 Touching the normal EQ response graph will show an expanded view in a separate panel.

-The order of EQ and Dynamics in the channel signal path can be changed using the worksurface button at the bottom of the EQ section.
+The order of EQ and Dynamics in the channel signal path can be changed using the worksurface button to the right of the worksurface HPF and LPF controls.